spdk/spdk/doc/jsonrpc.md

 #### listen_address {#rpc_nvmf_listen_address}

+The listen_address is used for adding the listeners to the NVMe-oF target and for referring to discovery services on other targets.

 Name                    | Optional | Type        | Description
 ----------------------- | -------- | ----------- | -----------
 trtype                  | Required | string      | Transport type ("RDMA")